pgonzalezb4/MazeSolver_IA/README.md

 ## Introduction
 [(Back to top)](#table-of-contents)

 The intention of this project is to visualize and compare search algorithms to solve mazes by using various brute-force and heuristic algorithms.
-The front-end is coded in JavaScript with the Next-framework and the algorithms are implemented in Python.
+The front-end is coded in JavaScript with the Nuxt 3 framework and the algorithms are implemented in Python.
 At the end of the document there's an explanation on how to deploy the repository locally.

 In the code, mazes are considered trees, turned into Graphs and each individual cell is considered a node.
 The purpose of this is to make the coding easier to do and easier to read.
 Also, all the algorithms implemented in this repository are algorithms for searching a tree data structure for a node.